dhershman1/phone-fns/README.md

 This will only work with underscores or other characters not picked up by the Regex `\W` type.

-Just call format as the phone number updates in order to get back the newly updated string
+Just call format as the phone number updates in order to get back the newly updated string.
+Useful for using it with a input mask setup